cronvel/terminal-kit/doc/high-level.md

 It returns an object featuring some functions to control things during the input process:

 * abort(): abort the input process and do not even call the yesOrNo()'s callback
+* **promise**: without a callback argument, this will be a promise that resolve with the result value